strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.19-to-beta.19.4.md

 In order to stay database agnostic, we decided that the identifier in url params should always be named `id`.

-If your routes configuration still use something else than `id`, please modify all of them as in the following example.
+If your routes configuration still uses something else than `id`, please modify all of them as in the following example.

 ### Example